scrapinghub/splash/docs/scripting-ref.rst

 `document.querySelector`_ in your browser.
 The returned element is a :ref:`splash-element` which has many useful methods and almost all methods and attributes that element has in JavaScript.

+If the element cannot be found using the specified selector ``nil`` will be returned.
+If your selector is not a valid CSS selector an error will be raised.

-Example: select an element which has ``element` class and return class names off all the siblings of the specified element.
+Example 1: select an element which has ``element`` class and return class names off all the siblings of the specified element.

 .. code-block:: lua